awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

 If the DB cluster has one or more Aurora Replicas, then an Aurora Replica is promoted to the primary instance during a failure event\.
 A failure event results in a brief interruption, during which read and write operations fail with an exception\.
 However, service is typically restored in less than 120 seconds, and often less than 60 seconds\.
 To increase the availability of your DB cluster, we recommend that you create at least one or more Aurora Replicas in two or more different Availability Zones\.

+**Tip**
+ In Aurora MySQL 2\.10 and higher, you can improve availability during a failover by having more than one reader DB instance in a cluster\.
+In Aurora MySQL 2\.10 and higher, Aurora restarts only the writer DB instance and the failover target during a failover\.
+Other reader DB instances in the cluster remain available to continue processing queries through connections to the reader endpoint\.

 You can customize the order in which your Aurora Replicas are promoted to the primary instance after a failure by assigning each replica a priority\.
 Priorities range from 0 for the first priority to 15 for the last priority\.
 If the primary instance fails, Amazon RDS promotes the Aurora Replica with the better priority to the new primary instance\.
 You can modify the priority of an Aurora Replica at any time\.
 Modifying the priority doesn't trigger a failover\.

 More than one Aurora Replica can share the same priority, resulting in promotion tiers\.
 If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size\.
 If two or more Aurora Replicas share the same priority and size, then Amazon RDS promotes an arbitrary replica in the same promotion tier\.